tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/操作指南/实例生命周期/维护实例/为实例指定项目_intl_en.md

 TencentDB for MongoDB supports assigning instances to different projects for management.

-Below are some points that need your attention:
+Notes:
-- Assigning and moving database instances across projects will not affect the services provided by the instances.
+- Assigning and reassigning TencentDB instances will not affect the services provided by the instances.
 - You need to specify a project to which a new instance belongs when purchasing it.
 The default project is **Default Project**.
-- Assigned instances can be reassigned to other projects through the **Assign to Project** feature in the [console](https://console.cloud.tencent.com/mongodb/sharding).
+- You can reassign an assigned instance to another project by selecting **More** > **Assign to Project** in the instance list in the [TencentDB for MongoDB console](https://console.cloud.tencent.com/mongodb/sharding).